Waikato/weka-wiki/docs/weka_gui_look_and_feel.props.md

 `weka/gui/LookAndFeel.props`

 # Description
 Defines with what theme Weka is displayed.
-By default Weka starts with the system default one, but under Java 5.0 and Linux/Gnome this can lead to a [crash](https://list.waikato.ac.nz/pipermail/wekalist/2005-April/003914.html) due to a NullPointerException.
+By default Weka starts with the system default one but sometimes it can help to change this to get Weka going or present user interfaces more nicely.

 # Version
 * \>= 3.4.5